 |

-What are the SAT requirements for students to be admitted to Lafayette College?
+What are the SAT requirements for you to be admitted to Lafayette College?

 ACT Test | 25th Percentile Score |